acastkat/acastkat/README.md

 ### Hi there I'm Andrea, I'm a Systems Analist 👋
-- 🔭 I’m currently working as a FullStack Developer at Valkimia on some Projects using Angular.
+- 🔭 I’m currently working as a UX/UI Designer at Accenture.
+      In previous jobs I've worked as a UX/UI Designer and as FullStack Developer using Angular.
 - 👯 I’m looking to collaborate on new projects.
-- 🌱 I'm Passionate About Learning
+- 🌱 I'm Passionate about being in constant learning
 - 📫 How to reach me: acastellanoskatsini@gmail.com
 - ⚡ Linkedin: www.linkedin.com/in/andreacastellanosk/
 <!--